Astig-1982/Books-Project/README.md

 ## Developer's Goals

 This project is developed for educational purposes.
-I am creating this project using React for frontend and Django for backend.
-Having studied Django earlier this year, and finishing a comprehensive course on React this autumn, starting developing a personal project involving two of my favourite technologies - the aforementioned ones - was a no brainer.
+I am creating this project using **React** for frontend and **Django** for backend.
+Having studied **Django** earlier this year and finishing a comprehensive course on **React** this autumn, starting developing a personal project involving two of my favourite technologies - the aforementioned ones - was a no brainer.

 ## Project Goals